Are air source heat pumps safe?

 Are air source heat pumps safe?
 Yes.

-Installation Considerations for Safety
+Installation considerations for safety

 Please note that HP60 uses a refrigerant called R290 which is an A3 classified gas: this means low toxicity, but high flammability.
 However, the refrigerant is self-contained and should not leak.
 There are certain safety considerations that will be discussed by your installer.
 Please get in touch with Baxi if you have any queries.

-Maintenance for Safe Operation
+Maintenance for safe operation

 • Visual inspection - check evaporator is clear from build-up of debris, leaves etc.